 - 3/4 teaspoon baking soda

 - Cream butter until soft and smooth.
 Add the sugars and cream again.
 Mix in the sunflower butter and an egg.

-- Mix together the dry ingredients (flour, baking soda, baking powder, and salt).
-Stir into the sugar/butter.
+- Mix together the dry ingredients.
+Stir into the butter mixture.

-- You can stick this in the fridge for a few hours if you want but I always skip this step as I want cookies right away when baking!
+- You can stick this in the fridge for a few hours if you want to firm the dough up a bit.

 - Roll (or use a cookie scoop) dough into balls and place on cookie sheet.
 Flatten the cookies a bit and use a fork to make crisscross patterns.

 - Bake until light brown, about 9 to 10 minutes.